outreachy/website/README.md

 # Sentry error logging

 Outreachy uses Sentry to log error messages received on both the Outreachy website and the test website.
-Unfortunately, that means if you ever use dokku to start the Python shell on the remote website, any typos you have end up getting reported to Sentry.
+Unfortunately, that means if you ever use dokku to start the  shell on the remote website, any typos you have end up getting reported to Sentry.
 To suppress those error messages, you can unset the `SENTRY_DSN` environment variable:

 ```
-ssh -t dokku@www.outreachy.org run www env --unset=SENTRY_DSN python manage.py shell
+ssh -t dokku@www.outreachy.org run www env --unset=SENTRY_DSN  manage.py shell
 ```

 # Migrations